michaelawyu/kubefleet-website/content/en/_index.md

 {{% blocks/custom-showcase color="primary" %}}
-KubeFleet is a powerful <span class="text-white bg-dark"><b>open-source platform for multi-cluster management</b></span>.
-Use Fleet to schedule workloads smartly, roll out changes progressively, and perform administrative tasks easily, across a group of Kubernetes clusters
+KubeFleet is a cloud-native solution for<span class="text-white bg-dark"><b>
+multi-cluster application management</b></span>.
+Use KubeFleet to schedule workloads smartly, roll out changes progressively, and perform administrative tasks easily, across a group of Kubernetes clusters
 <span class="text-white bg-dark"><b>on any cloud or on-premises</b></span>.